ktorio/ktor-documentation/topics/websocket_extensions_api.md

     }

     /**
-    * Factory which can create current extension instance.
+    * A factory which can create a current extension instance.
     */
     override val factory: WebSocketExtensionFactory<Config, FrameLogger> = FrameLoggerExtension
 ```